Irish Republican Army (1922–1969): Split over the Anglo-Irish Treaty

 The signing of the Anglo-Irish Treaty by the Irish delegation in London caused an angry reaction among the less compromising elements in Sinn Féin and among a majority of the IRA.
 Dáil Éireann ratified the Treaty by 64 votes to 57 after a lengthy and acrimonious debate, following which President Éamon de Valera resigned.
 Sinn Féin split between pro-Treaty and anti-Treaty factions, and the Army did likewise.
 The majority of headquarters staff, many of whom were close to Michael Collins, supported the Treaty, but opinion among IRA volunteers was divided.
 By and large, IRA units in Munster and most of Connacht were opposed to the Treaty, while those in favour predominated in the Midlands, Leinster and Ulster.
 The pro-Treaty volunteers formed the nucleus of the new National Army.

 Anti-Treaty officers called an army convention in March 1922, attended by their supporters, which reaffirmed their opposition to the Treaty.
 They repudiated the authority of the Dáil, claiming that its members had broken their oath to defend the Irish Republic, and declared their own Army Executive to be the real government of the country until the Republic was formally established.
 The reasons why volunteers chose pro- and anti-Treaty positions are complex.
 One factor was an evaluation of the military situation.
 Whereas Collins, Richard Mulcahy and Eoin O'Duffy felt that the IRA could not continue to fight the British successfully, anti-Treaty officers such as Ernie O'Malley and Tom Barry felt that the IRA's position was stronger than it had ever been.
 Another factor was the role of powerful personalities; where the leader of an IRA unit—for example Sean McEoin, who sided with the Treaty in County Longford—took sides, often the remainder of his command joined him.
-The same was also true for anti-Treaty leaders such as Liam Lynch in Cork.
+The same was also true for anti-Treaty leaders such as Liam Lynch in Cork, whose First Southern Division supported him in opposing the treaty.

-In March 1922, the Anti-Treaty IRA captured the HMS Upnor, off the coast of Cobh, Co.
-Cork, which was carrying arms.
+In March 1922, the Anti-Treaty IRA captured the Royal Navy vessel Upnor off the coast of Cobh, County Cork, which was carrying arms.